Learning Counterfactual Distributions via Kernel Nearest Neighbors: Algorithm

-\end{itemize} The fact that nearest neighbors do not exploit information beyond the matched neighbors along with its local nature~(i.e. targeting a single entry) makes it effective against various types of missing patterns---the algorithm was extended and generalized since, to account for a wide range of applications~\cite{dwivedi2022counterfactual, dwivedi2022doubly, agarwal2023causal}, with a focus on inference for personalized treatment effects in the causal literature.
+\end{itemize} The fact that nearest neighbors target a single entry at a time via matching makes it effective against various types of missing patterns---the algorithm was extended and generalized since, to account for a wide range of applications~\cite{dwivedi2022counterfactual, dwivedi2022doubly, agarwal2023causal}, with a focus on inference for personalized treatment effects in the causal inference literature.

-We extend nearest neighbors to handle distribution imputation, by extending the notion of distance in \cref{eq:snn-distance} and average in \cref{eq:snn-average} suitable to handle multi-dimensional distributions.
-The Euclidean distance of single measurements in \cref{eq:snn-distance} is substituted to the $\mmd$ distance between the empirical distributions formed by multiple measurements, and the Euclidean average of single measurements in \cref{eq:snn-average} is substituted to the barycenters of observed nearby empirical distributions.
-Such modifications of the vanilla scalar nearest neighbors implies a connection to $\kerNN$---we make this connection explicit after a formal introduction of $\kerNN$.
+We extend the scalar nearest neighbors algorithm to handle distribution imputation, and we do so by extending the notion of distance in \cref{eq:snn-distance} and average in \cref{eq:snn-average} so that it is suitable for handling multi-dimensional distributions.
+In essence, the squared Euclidean distance of single measurements in \cref{eq:snn-distance} is substituted by the $\mmd$ distance between the empirical distributions of multiple measurements, and the Euclidean average of single measurements in \cref{eq:snn-average} is substituted by the barycenter of the empirical distribution of multiple measurements within a given neighborhood.

-Now we describe a version of $\kerNN$ when implemented on the distributional matrix completion model \cref{model : dist matrix completion}; the general version of $\kerNN$ that is operable on both models \cref{model : dist matrix completion} and \cref{model : causal matrix completion} is elaborated in \cref{sec : fully general kerNN}.
-Let the observed outcome of multiple measurements $Z_{j, s} = \sbraces{X_1(j, s), ..., X_n(j, s)}$ in model \cref{model : dist matrix completion} be denoted as the empirical distribution\footnote{We emphasize that the collection of measurements, and the empirical distribution of the same measurements contain exactly the same information.}
+Now we formalize our proposed distributional nearest neighbors algorithm $\kerNN$.
+We refer the reader to \cref{sec : fully general kerNN} for the most general version of $\kerNN$, which is applicable to both models \cref{model : dist matrix completion} and \cref{mod:potential-outcome}, but here we present a version of $\kerNN$ that is specifically applied on model \cref{model : dist matrix completion}.
+The observed outcome of multiple measurements $Z_{j, s} = \sbraces{X_1(j, s), ..., X_n(j, s)}$ in model \cref{model : dist matrix completion} is equivalently denoted as the empirical distribution\footnote{We emphasize that the collection of measurements, and the empirical distribution of the same measurements contain exactly the same information.}